Overview of Duquesne

 Residents in Duquesne get the best of hometown comforts and hospitality without paying high living expenses.
 The town's cost of living index of 92.8 is well below the national average.

 Duquesne Attractions and Special Events

 Duquesne residents venture to Pittsburgh to take advantage of the city's unique attractions and exciting festivals.
-Visitors can travel along the Monongahela River via kayak, canoe or other water vessels to see breathtaking views of the skyline and bridges downtown.
-Favorite local events include the Pittsburgh Irish Festival, Bloomfield Little Italy Days, Three Rivers Arts Festival and Pittsburgh Renaissance Festival.
+Visitors can travel along the Monongahela River via kayak, canoe, or other water vessels to see breathtaking views of the skyline and bridges downtown.
+Favorite local events include the Pittsburgh Irish Festival, Bloomfield Little Italy Days, Three Rivers Arts Festival, and the Pittsburgh Renaissance Festival.